Separations between Combinatorial Measures for Transitive Functions: Basic definitions and notations

 \begin{theorem} $\dqc(\abbl_{(n,n)}) = \Omega(n^2)$. \end{theorem}

 \textbf{Adversary Strategy for $\abbl_{(n,n)}$}: We describe an adversary strategy that ensures that the value of the function is undetermined after $\Omega(n^2)$ queries.
-Assume that deterministic query algorithm queries a cell $(i,j)$.
-Let $k$ be the number of queried cell in the column $j$.
+Assume that a deterministic query algorithm queries a cell $(i,j)$.
+Let $k$ be the number of queried cells in the column $j$.
 If $k\leq \frac{n}{2}$ adversary will return $(1,\perp,\perp,\perp)$.
 Otherwise adversary will return $(0,\perp,\perp,n-k)$.

 \begin{claim} The value of the function $\abbl_{(n, n)}$ will be undetermined if there is a column with at most $n/2$ queried cells in the first $\frac{n}{2}$ columns $\{1, 2, \dots, \frac{n}{2}\}$ and at least $3n$ unqueried cells in total. \end{claim}